cschladetsch/TipsAndTricks/Git.md

 You may want to start with reading from [someone who knows](https://github.com/git-tips/tips#show-helpful-guides-that-come-with-git).

+## Reset origin from local

+So, you've done some work and pushed to remote and all good.
+Then you do some more work and screw everything up - but you already pushed the changes.

+What to do?

+There are many ways to deal with this.
+My favorite is to just get the local state back to where you want it to be (ie, before you screwed up and pushed the bad changes).
+Then just:

+	git push -f origin [branch-name]

+Ths will force your current branch over the remote branch.

+Use with care: I use this only when I screw up, and don't want to muck about with reverting commits etc.

 ## Basics
 Just type these in every now and then: